keptn/keptn.github.io/content/docs/0.2.0/setup-cli/_index.md

     deployment_strategy: "blue_green_service"
 ```

-To create a new project, use the command `create project` and specify the name of the project as well as the shipyard file.
+To create a new project, use the command `create project` and specify the name of the project as well as the `shipyard.yaml` file.

 ```console
 $ keptn create project sockshop shipyard.yml